SWARM.

 DOMINATE.

 Persistent recoverable counter-UAS interceptors with 36-second turnaround.
-Sub-$100 marginal cost per engagement.
+Dramatically lower cost per engagement through recoverable airframes.
 100+ airborne sensor nodes delivering +20 dB coherent SNR.
 Single 40-ft ISO container.
 No support fleet.

 The Maritime C-UAS Gap Is Real.
 And It’s Getting Worse.